NoriSte/ui-testing-best-practices/README.md

 </img></a>

 Tech enthusiast in love with testing, development, devops, web and cloud.
-Staff eng / Test architect at [Extend](https://www.extend.com/).
+Staff Engineer, Test Architect at [Seon]https://seon.io/).

 <br/>
 <br/>